 Compression of the knee with a compression wrap or elastic bandage can help manage swelling and reduce pain.

 Try to elevate your leg above your heart whenever possible.
 Lie in bed with your leg on a pillow or while relaxing in a recliner chair.

 Although less common, knee hyperextension can also result in a tendon tear or rupture.
 ACL ruptures are the most common tendon injury of the knee and can occur with extreme hyperextension.
 PCL and popliteal tendon injuries can also happen with hyperextension and may require surgical repair as well.

 Other structures of the knee like the meniscus can sustain injury during a serious blow, and it’s not uncommon for multiple structures to be damaged at the same time.

 Recovery from a mild to moderate sprain following a knee hyperextension injury can take 2 to 4 weeks.
 It’s important during this time to limit activities that can further strain the knee and to continue to manage swelling and pain.

 Surgical reconstruction of an injured ligament often leads to full recovery and return to function in a high percentage of cases.
 It’s considered the gold standard for ACL injuries but often brings with it a long recovery time of 6 months or more.

 Physical therapy is necessary to increase strength and rehabilitate the knee and surrounding muscles to pre-injury condition and can help reduce recovery time.

-According to an article in Joints, other patient factors like age, gender, weight, mechanism of injury and surgical technique can also influence recovery time.
+According to an in Joints, other patient factors like age, gender, weight, mechanism of injury and surgical technique can also influence recovery time.